“I want to perform their favorite song, but you know they love to sue” – From a Rap Beef Against Drake to a Super Bowl LIX Halftime Performance

 As dancers dressed in red, white, and blue, the symbolic colors of the American flag, emerged, Lamar then performs “squabble up.”
 He dominates the stage, lyrics flowing out of his mouth effortlessly.

-Suddenly, Uncle Sam (portrayed by Jackson), exclaims “No!
+Suddenly, Uncle Sam (portrayed by Jackson), exclaims, “No!
 No!
 No!
 Too loud, too reckless, too ghetto.
 Mr. Lamar, do you really know how to play the game?
 Then tighten up!”

 Following “HUMBLE.” was “DNA.”, another track off the “DAMN.” album.
 Lamar went across the stage, showcasing his rapping abilities as the dancers danced behind him.

 Uncle Sam appears once again, referring to Lamar bringing out his homeboys as “the old culture cheat code” and says, “score keeper, deduct one life.”
 The last quote was something that stood out to me as I was watching the performance.
-I was thinking in my head a couple of questions, mainly “Does he mean of the lives of the dancers?”
+I was thinking in my head a couple of questions, mainly “Does he mean the lives of the dancers?”

 After Uncle Sam says that, Lamar then performs “peekaboo,” as the camera does a 360, showing the dancers dressed in white doing various dance moves.
 I noticed that they are performing in the “X” section, one of the PlayStation buttons on the stage.